OSGeo/grass-addons/src/gui/wxpython/wx.wms/readme.txt

 How to run the add-on

 1) Create a directory wms in as grass_trunk/gui/wxpython/gui_modules/wms.
-Place all the files in the svn root/grass-addons/grass7/gui/wxpython/wx.wmswms directory in the created wms directory.
+Place all the files in the grass-addons/src/gui/wxpython/wx.wms directory in the created wms directory.
 2) Place the config file and ServersList.xml file in grass_trunk
 3) Patch wxgui.py and toolbars.py with command "cd path/to/sourceroot && cat core.diff | patch -p0"
-4) Patch grass_trunk/gui/wxpython/Makefile with comamnd "cd path/to/sourceroot && cat Makefile.diff | patch -p0"
+4) Patch GRASS GIS core gui/wxpython/Makefile with comamnd "cd path/to/sourceroot && cat Makefile.diff | patch -p0"
-5) Place __init__.py file in the grass_trunk/gui/wxpython/gui_modules/wms .
+5) Place __init__.py file in the GRASS GIS core gui/wxpython/gui_modules/wms .
 6) make the source code
-7) Now run it , when launched , a new button shall appear in Main GUI window beside 'Start New Map Display'
+7) Now run it, when launched, a new button shall appear in Main GUI window beside 'Start New Map Display'
 8) Click on it, and a new wms window shall be launched.